yosefalan/yosefalan/README.md

 JavaScript is my native language, but I am conversational in Python.
 Able to navigate a full stack.
 Experienced with Node.js, Express.js, React, Redux, Flask, PostgreSQL, Sequelize, SQAlchemy.
 Also familiar with testing frameworks: Mocha, Cypress, and Pytest.

 Able to quickly learn and apply new programming languages, frameworks, and libraries.
-I am currently working on some projects using Next.js, TypeScript, and Three.js.
+Always eager to expand my skills and knowledge, I am currently working on some projects using Next.js, TypeScript, and Three.js.

 Get in touch: